 Which? tests things properly - we test speakers at our professional audio lab using dedicated experts in the field, and we don't take advertising.
 This means our recommendations are entirely independent and tell you how it is, rather than being biased by big brand marketing or hype.
 Find out more about how we test below.

-Whether you're looking for a large speaker with powerful sound or a portable Bluetooth speaker you can easily take around with you, Which? has got you covered with our expert lab tests.
+Whether you're looking for a large speaker with powerful sound or a portable Bluetooth speaker you can easily take around with you, Which? has got you covered.

 The speakers that impress the most in our tests are made Best Buys.
 A speaker that scores at least 70% in our professional tests earns our Best Buy recommendation, but you should still read our reviews to check for any factors that might impact your buying decision.

 Speakers that receive a poor score of 45% or lower are Don’t Buys and should be avoided – these will have poor sound and so there are far better options for the money.

 Great Value models do pretty well in our tests – scoring 60% or more.
 They're also at least 20% cheaper than the average cost of a wireless speaker of a similar design in our tests – such as another smart speaker.
 These are models highlighted by our experts to go for if you're looking for a bargain.
 Some Great Value models will score well enough to also be Best Buys.

 It's easy for reviews to say a speaker 'sounds good', but how do you know which really sound better than others?